 This program is used during the MySQL build/installation process.
 It compiles error message files from the error source files.
 See Section 4.4.1, “comp_err — Compile MySQL Error Message File”.

-This script creates the MySQL database, initializes the grant
+This program creates the MySQL database, initializes the grant

 tables with default privileges, and sets up the